ryanjustindejesus/manage-authorization/README.md

 In this task, I explored the permissions of the projects directory and the files it contained.
  <br/> <br />
 (1) First, I used the command "cd projects" to navigate to the projects directory. <br/> <br/>
-(2) Then, I used the command "ls -l" to list the contents and permissions of the projects directory. <br/> <br/>
+(2) Next, I used the command "ls -l" to list the contents and permissions of the projects directory. <br/> <br/>
 (3) Finally, I used the command "ls -la" to check whether any hidden files exist in the projects directory and found that .project_x.txt is a file hidden in the projects directory. <br/> <br/> <p align="center">
 <img src="https://imgur.com/W9MmClD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />